richy0101/SimCity/README.md

  * Implemented Directory Class for References (w/ help from Alex)
  * Unit Testing Bank Roles (w/ Richard)
  * Helped Implement Bus Agent & GUI (w/ Ben Tan)
+Alex Huang's Contribution
+ *Designed and implemented Person Agent and PersonGUI *Integrated all roles and gui animations with Person Agent(contributions from respective implementers).
+ *Debugged all Bank roles and fixed interactions within it as they were broken initially during integration.
+ *Fixed Bank Role GUI's for interactions (with help from Stack, Sheh, Phillips).
+ *Implemented Directory class and its data(contribution from whole team) *Polish superNorm test with help from Reid and Sheh *Implemented Transportation Role and TransportationRoleGUI *Missing Complete Unit Tests for PersonAgent and PersonGUI because of sharedInstance issues in Directory.
+Pushing back this req for V2 delivery.